nuxt/website-v2/content/en/guides/features/loading.md

 If you need your own special indicator, a String value or Name key can also be a path to a html template of indicator source code!
 All of the options are passed to the template, too.

 Nuxt's built-in [source code](https://github.com/nuxt/nuxt.js/tree/dev/packages/vue-app/template/views/loading) is also available if you need a base!

+## Example

+This example shows how to create a custom loading component to use instead of the default loading bar.
+We have added a timeout to the loading page so that we can see the loading in action.
+When you open the loading page you will see a loading spinner at the top right of the page.
+The LoadingBar component can be found in the components folder.
+It is imported using the loading key in the `nuxt.config` file and not imported the same way you would import and use normal components.

+In the `nuxt.config` file you will also see how you can modify the default loader to show a different color, height etc. We also show how to modify the loadingIndicator for Single Page applications using a different colour and background as well as modifying the default spinner.
+In order to see this in action you will need to uncomment `ssr: false` to activate the spa mode.

 <app-modal>
   <code-sandbox  :src="csb_link"></code-sandbox>